-Larkens, who was leading the poss Larkens, who was leading the posse, went boldly into the shed.
-He dropped dead on the threshold, with a bullet in his heart.
-This caused a halt among the pursuers, who retired to sheltered points and opened fire on the shed with rifles and revolves.
+Larkens, who was leading the posse Larkens, who was leading the posse, went boldly into the shed.
+He dropped dead on the threshold, with a bullet in his light.
+This caused a halt among the pursuers, who retired to sheltered points and opened fire on the shelt with rifles and revolveds.
 The fire was briskly returned by the robber, who in a few minutes, fell, shot through the abdomen.

 WEATHER REPORT.
 Generally Fair Tonight; Friday Cooler.
 TODAY'S TEMPERATURES.
-6 a. m. .....
-9 a. m. ..... m. .....
+7 a. m. m.
+10 a. m.
+11 a. m.
+12 noon